Golf cart

-A golf cart (alternatively known as a golf buggy or golf car (Note: Called golf car in American National Standards Institute (ANSI) standard Z130.1, since "carts" are not self-propelled.)) is a small motorized vehicle designed originally to carry two golfers and their golf clubs around a golf course with less effort than walking.
+A golf cart, golf buggy, or golf car, (Note: Called golf car in American National Standards Institute (ANSI) standard Z130.1, since "carts" are not self-propelled.) is a small motorized vehicle designed originally to carry two golfers and their golf clubs around a golf course with less effort than walking.
 Over time, variants were introduced that were capable of carrying more passengers, had additional utility features, or were certified as a street legal low-speed vehicle.

 A traditional golf cart, capable of carrying two golfers and their clubs, is generally around 4 ft wide, 8 ft long and 6 ft high, weighing between 900 and 1000 lb and capable of speeds up to about 15 mi/h.
 (Note: As defined in ANSI standard Z130.1.)
 The golf carts usually have four wheels, although the three-wheeled autoettes were marketed, among other uses, for golfing.

 History

 Reportedly, the first use of a motorized cart on a golf course was by JK Wadley of Texarkana, who saw a three-wheeled electric cart being used in Los Angeles to transport senior citizens to a grocery store.
 Later, he purchased a cart and found that it worked poorly on a golf course.
 The first electric golf cart was custom-made in 1932, but did not gain widespread acceptance.
 In the 1930s until the 1950s the most widespread use of golf carts was for those with disabilities who could not walk far.
 By the mid-1950s the golf cart had gained wide acceptance with US golfers.